 Recently, hospitals across Pennsylvania have been sending letters to cardiac surgery patients, warning them of the risk of these infections.
 The CDC recommends that hospitals which used the specific device send such letters to patients who had cardiac surgeries as far back as 2012.

-Recent January 2021 Letter to Patients
+January 2021 Letter to Open Heart Surgery Patients in Pennsylvania

 Einstein Medical Center Montgomery (“EMCM”) is following the Centers for Disease Control and Prevention (“CDC”) recommendations to notify our patients who had open-heart surgery between February 2017 through May 2020 about a potential infection risk related to a device used during this surgery.
 We are contacting you today as you have been identified from the clinical records as a cardiac surgery patient during this time period who might be affected.